pdfsquid/api-docs/source/includes/_examples.md

 ## Footer/header HTML

 This is samle footer with dynamic page evaluation.
-Take notice of mandatory `<!DOCTYPE html>`.
+Take a notice of mandatory `<!DOCTYPE html>`.

 ```html
 <!DOCTYPE html>